LAC-Japan/Ghidra_AntiDebugSeeker/README.md

 ## Introduction

+This tool is the Ghidra version of [AntiDebugSeeker](https://github.com/LAC-Japan/IDA_Plugin_AntiDebugSeeker).
+It can be used in two ways: as a Ghidra Script and as a module.

 Through this tool, users can automatically extract potential anti-debugging methods used by malware, making it easier for analysts to take appropriate action.

 The main functionalities of this plugin are as follows: